 Plantings are targeted to expand key core forested areas and connect woodland patches to help promote the recovery of wildlife at risk.
 Sites are identified using regional scale natural heritage systems such as the Carolinian Canada’s Coalition’s “Big Picture.”
 The use of such systems helps to achieve the greatest ecological and social value for the investment dollar.

-In 2015, through our conservation partners OPG planted almost 260,000 native trees and shrubs, on approximately 150 hectares of land.
-This brings the total plantings since 2000 to more than 6.5 million native trees and shrubs, on more than 2,850 hectares of land.
+habitats.
+Since 2000, OPG and its partners have planted more than 6.5 million native trees and shrubs.
 This cumulative effort enhances the resiliency of woodland ecosystems to withstand the effects of climate change, while naturally sequestering CO2 thereby helping to mitigate global warming.

 The Value of our Woodlands